Mirza Sultan Raja

-Mirza Sultan Raja (4 September 1937 – 17 November 2013) was a Jatiya Samajtantrik Dal (Siraj) politician and the former Member of Parliament of Chuadanga-2.
+Mirza Sultan Raja (4 September 1937 – 17 November 2013) was a Jatiya Samajtantrik Dal (Siraj) politician and a former member of parliament for Chuadanga-2.

 Career

-Raja was a veteran of Bangladesh liberation war.
+Raja was a veteran of the Bangladesh liberation war.
 He was elected to parliament from Chuadanga-2 as a Jatiya Samajtantrik Dal candidate in 1986.
 He contested the 1996 and 2001 elections as a Bangladesh Awami League candidate but lost both elections.